bmorris213/Emerald-March/README.md

 ## Chronicles of Verumn: Emerald March
-An old school rpg blending FF1, Warriors of the Eternal Sun, Etrian Odyssey, and Shining Force set in the fantasy world of Verumn
-Game 1 of the Chronicles of Verumn saga:
+An old school fantasy RPG set in the fantasy world of Verumn Game 1 of the Chronicles of Verumn saga:
 Liberate the world of Verumn from the tyranical rule of the invincible Dragons!